grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 This form of driver pattern with actors is typically the ultimate form I arrive at when a piece of code I maintain grows for a longer period of time.
 Every time I add new tests I refactor the automation layer to make it more "domain-oriented" and flexible at the same time.

 This concludes my set of examples.

-# Driver pattern - advantages

-The biggest advantage is that it brings the test very close to a statement of intention - when done well, driver pattern removes a lot of noise from the test body.
-This may improve readability of the tests and (at some point) the ability to create new scenarios without digging through a lot of low-level code.

-# Driver pattern - disadvantages

-I guess the biggest disadvantage of the pattern is that a lot of complexity is pushed into the driver, so care needs to be taken to not make it an overcomplicated mess.
-Also, advanced fluent API design skills help, because it's now always obvious which evolution path would be the best for a driver, so having more options is always useful.